carringtone-byte/trimodal-qnn-grokking/README.md

 [REPRODUCIBILITY.md](REPRODUCIBILITY.md).

 ## Scope

-This is a research artifact for review.
  The QNN code simulates statevectors on classical hardware.
 The experiments do not establish hardware speedup, resource advantage, universal cross-modality transfer, or a general theory of multimodal representation learning.